🔔 Maximize course ROI by 50-60% 📈 with Raccoon Gang's Instructional Design 👉

 Eager and self-motivated Learners

 In the formal learning environment, the learners are usually motivated and eager to learn in the initial stages of the training course.
-However, gradually and in the absence of any specific activities to keep the audience engaged, the learners start losing the eagerness to excel.
-In other words, formal learning requires a strategically engaging content to maintain the motivation level of the learners throughout the course
+However, gradually and in the absence of any specific activities to keep the audience engaged, the learners start losing their eagerness to excel.
+In other words, formal learning requires strategically engaging content to maintain the motivation level of the learners throughout the course.

 Spontaneous Learning

 Informal learning is spontaneous and happens anytime and anywhere.
 The learner is self-motivated and eager to gain knowledge about any specific topic or may get an impulse to get familiar with a new topic.
-From an instructor’s point of view, during informal learning, the instruction is conscious about the need to share the skill or knowledge with the learner in a particular context.
+From an instructor’s point of view, during informal learning, the instructor is conscious of the need to share the skill or knowledge with the learner in a particular context.

 For instance, if a new employee has no idea about operating a copy machine, some other colleague may instantly demonstrate it in practice and how to get the job done.
 This informal way of obtaining knowledge is a quick help for the new worker and one of the best example of spontaneous and informal learning context.